quest-bih/oddpub/README.md

 ``` r
 open_data_results <- oddpub::open_data_search(PDF_text_sentences)
 ```
 Actual Open Data detection.
 Returns for each file if Open Data or Open Code is detected.
-Additionally returns the detected sentences, which can be deactivated using the additional parameter ```detected_sentences = FALSE```.
+Additionally returns the identified Open Data/Code categories as well as the detected sentences, which can be deactivated using the additional parameter ```detected_sentences = FALSE```.

 ``` r
 open_data_results <- oddpub::open_data_search_parallel(PDF_text_sentences)